Permutation-Invariant Spectral Learning via Dyson Diffusion: Experiments

 \section{Experiments}

-We empirically evaluate DyDM against several state-of-the-art graph diffusion models.
-First, we compare them on a simple bimodal distribution between two WL-equivalent graphs, illustrating the struggle of purely GNN-based and graph-transformer-based methods (\Cref{sec:exp:dirac-delta}).
-Next, we carry out a comparison on a standard graph benchmark datasets (\Cref{sec:exp:community}) and demonstrate scalability on a larger dataset ($15'000$ graphs).
+We empirically evaluate DyDM against several state-of-the-art graph diffusion models for learning graph spectra.
+First, we compare them on a simple bimodal distribution between two WL-equivalent graphs, illustrating the struggle of GNN-based methods (\Cref{sec:exp:dirac-delta}).
+Next, we carry out a comparison on a standard graph benchmark dataset and demonstrate scalability on a larger dataset ($15{,}000$ graphs).

+We further demonstrate in App.~\ref{sec:app:DiffusionModelEigenvectorSDE} the accessibility of the eigenvectors by learning the Lie group SDE's time reversal of Section~\ref{sec:dysondiff-eigenvector} on $SO(3)$ and with a numerical adjustment we learn a Lie group diffusion for the WL-Bimodal case.